rustyxlol/Django-ChatApp/README.md

 2. Another approach is to use Tokens - essentially create a token on the client side and send it over to the backend for authentication.
    * Requires custom middleware
    * Requires `djangorestframework`
+   * Hard to work with because tokens cannot be passed to headers
+   * Have to establish connection first, then send a token, might pose security risks

+3. Third approach is to use sessions

+The first and second approaches are covered in this application, look `session-based` branch for the third approach.

 ### Resources
 1. [Django Tutorial - Corey Schafer](https://www.youtube.com/watch?v=UmljXZIypDc&list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p)